Become the hero of the neighborhood…

 Prospecting Letters to owners of

-This set of six real estate prospecting letters comes with three versions of letter #1 – one each for owner occupied, tenant occupied, and non-occupied houses.
+This set of six real estate prospecting for fixer properties letters comes with three versions of letter #1 – one each for owner occupied, tenant occupied, and non-occupied houses.

 Each letter holds out the promise of turning a burden into a financial benefit with a cash sale to an investor.
 To appeal to owners who may have some emotional attachment to a house, they hold out the prospect of seeing the house returned to its former glory.